 According to the Harvey Nash/KPMG CIO Survey 2018 cited by CIO, nearly three-quarters of IT leaders have reported investing in the cloud.

 Sai Gadia, managing director of technology risk services at KPMG, has reported many companies finding legacy systems “not nimble enough” for facilitating the digital transformation of both front and back offices.
-The cloud “offers an inherently agile ecosystem to leverage those capabilities.”
+The hybrid cloud “offers an inherently agile ecosystem to leverage those capabilities.”

 However, this hasn’t prevented many companies from dragging their feet in transferring to the cloud.
-Your own company might have held off out of a belief that the change would require new infrastructure to which the firm’s budget simply doesn’t stretch… yet.
+Your own company might have held off out of a belief that the change would require new digital infrastructure to which the firm’s budget simply doesn’t stretch… yet.

 In this instance, you might be particularly interested in the question of whether you could switch to a sophisticated hybrid cloud system without having to replace your existing infrastructure.
 The answer to this question is complex and depends on your specific needs.